Cost Of Metal Roof vs Shingle: Which Is More Affordable?

 When evaluating the cost of metal roof vs shingle, it’s essential to look beyond the upfront price tag.
 Shingles may win on initial cost, but metal roofs offer longer life, lower maintenance, and potential energy savings that can outweigh the higher installation price over time.

 At Capstone Roofing Inc., we’re here to help you make the right investment for your home.
-Whether you’re leaning toward traditional asphalt shingles or are curious about upgrading to metal, our expert team will guide you through every step — from selecting the right material to professional installation.
+Whether you’re leaning toward traditional asphalt shingles or are curious about upgrading to metal, our expert team of roofers will guide you through every step — from selecting the right material to professional installation.